Kath Hemi Huia Kaimanawa Scholarship

 Scholarship recipients will receive $5,000 per year towards course fees and $1,000 towards course materials and/or travel per annum for the duration of the course, for up to three years (subject to annual satisfactory completion and submission of results).

 One scholarship is available annually, with up to three scholars being funded at any one time.

 - Applicants must be a registered member of Ngāti Apa ki te Rā Tō

-- The successful applicant will make a commitment to participate in assist with iwi events where possible
+- The successful applicant will make a commitment to participate and assist with iwi events where possible